gbionics/adam/docs/guides/concepts.rst

 External Wrenches
 -----------------

-When computing dynamics with external forces (e.g., contact forces), pass them as a dictionary:
+When computing system acceleration with external forces (e.g., contact forces), pass them as a dictionary:

 .. code-block:: python